Zilliqa/Zillion/README.md

 5. On the home page, select the network.
 Next, select _Sign in as Delegators_ or _Sign in as Operators_

-6. An operator can see "Staking Performance", "Other Staked Seed Nodes" whereas delegators can only see "Other Staked Seed Nodes"
+6. An operator can see "Staking Performance", "Staked Seed Nodes" whereas delegators can only see "Staked Seed Nodes"

 7. Explore and execute any actions